What to know about variable heart rhythms and AFib

 A stent is an expandable metal coil—sometimes coated with a drug that is released over time—that a cardiologist places in a blocked blood vessel to prevent it from becoming blocked again.
 If your cardiologist determines that you need a stent, they’ll most likely place it during a cardiac catheterization.

 Your cardiologist uses imaging (X-rays) and dyes to precisely locate any narrowed areas in your blood vessels.
 If they find narrowed areas, the cardiologist then places a stent.
 The X-rays and dyes also help to ensure proper stent placement.
 The cardiologist places the stent on a balloon catheter (thin tube) and threads it to the narrowed artery.
 The cardiologist inflates the balloon, then deflates and removes it, leaving the stent in place within your artery.
 Ohio State's interventional cardiology services include the latest techniques in stent procedures performed by heart and vascular surgeons, right here in Columbus.

-Your physician may recommend you have a stent placed in a coronary artery if you have blockage in an artery of your heart.
-Stents also may be recommended if you have a blockage in an artery that goes to an extremity or your head.
+Your cardiologist may recommend placing a stent in a coronary artery if you have blockage in an artery of your heart.
+Your cardiologist may also recommend stents if you have a blockage in an artery that goes to an extremity (arm or leg) or your head.